 Chinese players swept four of the five titles in the World Badminton Invitation Championships which ended in Hong Kong on Sunday (26 February).

-Chinese players swept four of the five titles in the World Badminton Invitation Championships which ended in Hong Kong on Sunday (26 February).
+Background: Chinese players swept four of the five titles in the World Badminton Invitation Championships which ended in Hong Kong on Sunday (26 February).
 The only match they failed to win was the mixed doubles in which they lost to hosts Hong Kong.